geikha/30-_TEKZ/ART/README.md

 ## The Sports Bike

-The composite of the bike was using [Hydra Video Synth](https://github.com/hydra-synth/hydra).
+The composite of the bike was made using [Hydra Video Synth](https://github.com/hydra-synth/hydra).

 ![image](./30-_TEKZ_ART_BIKE.png)